Luchixiang/EMDiffuse/README.md

 #### Data Preparation

-First, download or prepare your volume data.
-For isotropic training with vEMDiffuse-i, the data structure should like:
+Download or prepare your vEM training data.
+The training file structure should be like:

 ```
 vEM_data